MightyPork/circbuf/README.md

 Circular byte buffer
 ====================

+**(and other buffers)**

 This is a circular buffer implementation, useful mainly for embedded systems (buffer for UART RX/TX queues etc).

 It should be reliable with producent / consumer threads (no race conditions, as no length variable is used).

+A Matching buffer, and Averaging buffer are also included—see their header files for instructions.

 Usage